 1. Ask Yourself Why You Want To Do This

 Write down your thoughts.
 Ponder over why you want to do this.
 Set a goal that will motivate you to diet and workout.
 Make a list of all the things that make you feel inferior, frustrated, or negative in general.
 What would make you feel more confident?
 These are the reasons why you want to diet.
-Pin up the list where you can see
+Pin up the list where you can see it often and use it as a motivation.

 2. Set A Timeline